TaxoPress/TaxoPress/readme.txt

 * Fixed: Autolink tags excludes paragraphs with html space-code #894
 * Fixed: Another HTML tag issue with Auto Links #930
 * Fixed: Cannot create autolink when using special characters(@#&^%) at the start or the end of the tag #885
+* Added: New menu link for "Suggested Terms" #776

 v3.3.1- 2021-09-20
 * Fixed: Fatal error when deleting plugin #889